cravotics/cravotics/README.md

 - **Mobile Manipulator Robot**: Control mechanisms in ROS 2 for mobile manipulation.
 - **Wireless Animatronic Hand**: Developed a wireless hand mimicking human gestures using Arduino.
+- **TurtleBot Challange** - Hardware project based on TurtleBot 3 using computer vison and perception concepts
+- **Autonomous Navigation using Double DQN and Dueling Architecture** - Simulating the turtlebot 3 with DQN concept alterd with Double DQN to enhance its efficency
+- **Review paper submission on Quick RRT** - our team picked a paper based on QuickRRT* and compared using simulations with other algorithm to prove it's efficency as proved by the paper In-Bae Jeong, Seung-Jae Lee, Jong-Hwan Kim, ”Quick-RRT*: Triangular inequality-based implementation of RRT* with improved initial solution and convergence rate,” Expert Systems with Applications, vol.123, 2019, pp. 82-90, ISSN 0957-4174.

 ## Current & Future Endeavors 🚀